 15. Hate evil and love good!
 Establish justice at the gate!
 It may be that Jehovah, God of hosts, will show favor to the remnant of Joseph.

 ¶16.
-Therefore, this is what my Master, Jehovah, God of hosts says: “There will be wailing in every open space, and in all the streets they will say, ‘Woe, Woe!’
+Therefore, this is what my Lord, Jehovah, the God of hosts says: “There will be wailing in every open space, and in all the streets they will say, ‘Woe, Woe!’
 They will even call the plough-man to mourning and wailing, like those well acquainted with lamentation,

 17.and wailing will be in every vineyard, for I will pass through your midst, says Jehovah.

 ¶18.
 Woe to you who desire the day of the Lord!
 Why should you want the day of the Lord?
 It will be darkness and not light.